Medical Policy: 02.01.60

 For information on amniotic membranes for use as skin substitutes see medical policy 02.01.17 Bio-Engineered Skin and Soft Tissue Substitutes

-Injection of micronized or particulated human amniotic membrane is considered investigational for all indications.
+Injections of micronized or particulated human amniotic membrane is considered investigational for all indications.

 Injections of human amniotic fluid is considered investigational for all indications.